surrealdb/rfcs/text/0001-remove_ambiguous_grammar.md

 # 7. Unresolved Questions

-- What do we change the KNN operator to.
+- What do we change the KNN operator to?
+- How do we differentiate an plain object from a geometry object?

 # 8. Conclusion